 Lisa Left Eye Lopes Net Worth

-Lisa Left Eye Lopes net worth: Lisa Left Eye Lopes was an American singer-songwriter, dancer, and rap artist who had a net worth of $500 thousand at the time of her death in 2002.
-She was best-known for being a member of the singing group TLC which experienced enormous success in the 1990s.
+Lisa Left Eye Lopes was an American singer-songwriter, dancer, and rap artist who had a net worth of $500 thousand at the time of her death in 2002.
+Lisa Lopes was best-known for being a member of the singing group TLC which experienced enormous success in the 1990s.
+Later, she scored US top 10 singles as a solo artist with "U Know What's Up" and "Not Tonight," and produced the girl group Blaque.
+Tragically, in 2002, Lopes was killed in a car crash while doing charity work in Honduras.

 Thomas and the other members of TLC would allege that they had signed an unfair contract with married producer/managers Perri "Pebbles" Reid and LA Reid.
 Perri managed the group through her company Pebbitone.
 LA's label LaFace Records, distributed their albums.